microsoftgraph/entra-powershell/module/docs/entra-powershell-v1.0/Microsoft.Graph.Entra/Get-EntraGroupLifecyclePolicy.md

 ## Description

-the Get-EntraGroupLifecyclePolicy command retrieves the properties and relationships of a groupLifecyclePolicies object in Microsoft Entra ID.
+The Get-EntraGroupLifecyclePolicy command retrieves the properties and relationships of a groupLifecyclePolicies object in Microsoft Entra ID.
 If you specify no parameters, this cmdlet gets all groupLifecyclePolicies.

 ## Examples